TMS Devices | 2025 Review

 Others:

-Magnus Medical got an FDA-clearance for SAINT TMS protocol.
-In my opinion, minus the functional connectivity MRI targeting, Accelerated Intermittent Theta Burst Stimulation is the future of TMS.
+Magnus Medical got an FDA clearance for the SAINT TMS protocol.
+In my opinion, apart from the functional connectivity MRI targeting, Accelerated Intermittent Theta Burst Stimulation is the future of TMS.
 As you are probably aware, SAINT coupled aiTBS with individualized fcMRI targeting the functional DLPFC (the most anticorrelated PFC to the sgACC).
-Magnus Medical is a new startup that licensed this intellectual property to bring this SAINT protocol to the market.
-I haven't seen the device yet.
-Magnus Medical as a company is a huge disappointment.
+Magnus Medical is a new startup that licensed this intellectual property to bring the SAINT protocol to the market.
+Magnus Medical, as a company, is a huge disappointment.
 Magnus created a monopoly on accelerated TMS without actually producing the device.
 The fcMRI component of the SAINT is questionable clinically and might be serving the patent rather than the patient.
-If Magnus didn't exist, thousands of patients would have received aiTBS at an affordable cost and dare I say, some lives would have been saved!
+If Magnus didn't exist, thousands of patients would have received aiTBS at an affordable cost, and dare I say, some lives would have been saved!
+Anyway, Magnus didn't make a new device; they are using MagVenture hardware and licensing the patent to certain clinics, bloating the cost of aiTBS to unreasonable figures, making it unreachable for most patients.

 Cloud TMS is not on my recommended TMS devices list.
-Please don't contact me asking why I dropped Cloud TMS, contact Cloud TMS and ask them why!
+Please don't contact me asking why I dropped Cloud TMS; contact Cloud TMS and ask them why!

 TMS Machines Comparison Table